 San Francisco at a Glance

-Living in San FranciscoiStockphoto
+Living in San Francisco

-In the 1950s, San Francisco first became known for its liberal character due to Beat poets like Allen Ginsberg or Jack Kerouac, who were living in San Francisco at the time.
+In the 1950s, San Francisco first became known for its liberal character due to people like Beat poets Allen Ginsberg and Jack Kerouac, who were living in San Francisco at the time.
 The summer of love cemented this image in the 1960s, closely followed by the civil rights movement.
-But living in San Francisco is not just about this liberal lifestyle, the Hippies of yore, or today’s "hipsters".
+But the City by the Bay is not just about this liberal lifestyle, the Hippies of yore, or today’s "hipsters".

 While living in San Francisco, you may occasionally experience earthquakes.
-This happens every now and then because the city is located directly at the San Andreas Fault.
+This happens every now and then because the city is located just over the San Andreas Fault.
 The San Andreas Fault is a continental transform fault which forms the boundary between the Pacific Plate and the North American Plate.
 The entire fault runs 800 miles along the length of California, from Salton Sea in the South to Cape Mendocino in the North.

-Around the Bay Area several sister faults are running side by side.
+Around the Bay Area several sister faults run side by side.
 They can cause significantly destructive earthquakes.
 In 1906, for instance, a major earthquake and subsequent fires destroyed most of the city.
-People living in San Francisco became homeless or lost their lives.
-The USGS has a fault map for the San Francisco area and is also the place to refer to for earthquake warnings while you are living in San Francisco.
+Lots of people became homeless or lost their lives.
+The USGS has a fault map for the region and is also the place to refer to for earthquake warnings.

 In the United States education is organized on three administrative levels.
 On the federal level, there is the Department of Education, which delegates most authorities to the various State Departments of Education.
 The latter often leave lots of the decision-making to elected Boards of Education on a local or district level.

 Schooling (which may include homeschooling) is compulsory for all children living in San Francisco and elsewhere in the US.
 Aside from schools for children between the ages of 5 and 18, there are no government-sponsored childcare facilities.
 Private nurseries and pre-schools are available, of course.